Summary

 The neighborhood and city are experiencing changing demographics; older people seem to be leaving, replaced by younger families.

-There are physical limitations on the ability to climb the stairs to get to the bedrooms.
+There are physical limitations to climbing the stairs to the bedrooms.

 Maintaining the home and exterior yards costs about $3,000 per month.

-Everything is more expensive because of inflation, which decreases the dollar's purchasing power.
+Everything is more expensive due to inflation, which erodes the dollar’s purchasing power.

 Creep up property taxes and expenses